yvnvii/hack-the-planet/docs/sessions/session-4.md

   ![hackers-1](../assets/images/hackers-panel.png)
 </figure>

+## Icebreaker question
+* How many phone numbers do you know by heart?

 ## :material-book-variant: Learning objectives
 In this session we will learn about using conda for package management and we will introduce python as a powerful language for scientific computing.